Thomaslvo/RE-Framework-Project-2/README.md

 - Realtor API
 - Docusign API
 - UiPath Orchestrator
+- UiPath Studio

 ## Features
 - SMS Chatbot to collect customer requirements for new Single-Family Home/Apartments.
-- Queries API database for relevant information about real estate properties with matching criteria.
+- Queries API database for relevant information about real estate properties and returns matching criteria.
 - Text messaging service to provide updates to end-user.
 - Docusign for signing of legal documents.